fjooord/blog/docs/writing/posts/generic-placement.md

 ### 2. Model Fine-tuning Approaches

 !!! warning "Fine Tuning is the Last Resort"
     Always exhaust your prompting options before fine tuning.
 Fine tuning is expensive, time consuming, and requires heavy monitoring and testing to ensure it's working.

     Meta has a great post on [when to fine tune](https://ai.meta.com/blog/adapting-large-language-models-llms/) that you should check out.

-We are now at a fork in the road.
-We're having issues with prompt engineering not cutting it so far which is leading us to think that we could look into fine tuning but fine tuning is a very very difficult thing to do properly.

-You need to have clear look into your data and likely MLOps practitioners within your organization or your client's organization that can ensure continued training deployment and all the other things that come into play with fine tuning

-### Individual User Models
+We explored two fine-tuning approaches, but both proved impractical:

+**Individual User Models**

-Our first instinct was to create personalized models for each psychologist.
-The concept was simple on paper:
+- Create personalized models for each psychologist

-- Collect writing samples as users interact with the system
+- Collect writing samples for training
-- Fine-tune separate models for each user
-- Use these personalized models for future generations

-Why we didn't proceed:
+- Issues:

-- Resource intensive (hosting hundreds of models)
+    - Resource intensive
-- Required significant amounts of training data per user
+    - Required too much training data per user
-    - The clients system did not have an easy way to collect this data already built in
-- Not feasible for a product still finding market fit
+    - Not feasible for early product stage

-### Style Clustering

-We then considered a middle-ground approach:

-- Analyze writing patterns across all users
+**Style Clustering**

-- Identify 3-4 distinct writing style clusters
+- Group users into 3-4 writing style clusters
-- Fine-tune a model for each cluster
+- Fine-tune a model per cluster
-- Match new users to the closest style cluster

-Limitations:
+- Issues:

-- Still required significant data collection
+    - Heavy data requirements
-- Risk of oversimplifying unique writing voices
+    - Oversimplified unique voices
-- User dissatisfaction with "close but not quite" matches, thus losing all the time and money invested in the style fine tunes
+    - Risk of user dissatisfaction with "close but not quite" matches, thus a waste of resources

 ## The Breakthrough: Multi-Step Prompting with Sanitization

 After these experiments, we realized we needed to solve two distinct problems:

-1. Style preservation
-2. Information containment

-!!! tip

-    Determine with your client the importance of each objective

-    We found that the client was more concerned with information containment than with perfect style matching.

-    At some point, you will need to make a trade off between the two objectives.

 This led to our two-step approach:

 ### Step 1: Replacing Example Specific Data with Generic Placeholders

 First, we developed a systematic way to strip examples of specific content while preserving style:

 - Our previous experiments showed that the examples data were generally adjsuting the style and structure of the report
-- The model was also while trying to mimic the style, determine what was "writing style" and "structure" and what was "client specific data"
+- The model was also while trying to multiple tasks at the same time:
+    - Write in the style of the example
+    - Replace the necessary client specific data from the example with the new patient data
 - What if we break this process into multiple steps?
     - First, we identify what is client specific data and replace it with generic placeholders
     - Second, we ask the model to mimic the style and structure of the example, but now it doesn't have to determine what is client specific data and it only has to mimic the style and plug in the new patient data where necessary